andhapp/jquery-timepicker/README.markdown

 ## Versioning

-The code follows seamntic versioning and is at 0.1.0 at the moment.
-The refactoring hasn't changed any of the public APIs, therefore, it will staty at that version for now.
+The code follows seamntic versioning and is at 1.1.0 at the moment.

 ## Roadmap